-aged 63, was appointed as an Independent Non-executive Director of the Company on 28 January 2000.
+aged 64, was appointed as an Independent Non-executive Director of the Company on 28 January 2000.
 She has been re-designated as a Non-executive Director of the Company with effect from 4 August 2004 and is a member of the Audit Committee of the Company.
-She is also a Non-Executive Director of CKI and Henderson Land Development Company Limited, and an Independent Non-Executive Director of Great Eagle Holdings Limited.
-She is active in public service and is a Non-Executive Director of the Securities and Futures Commission and a Member of the Takeover and Mergers Panel and Takeovers Appeal Committee.
+She is also a non-executive director of CKI and Henderson Land Development Company Limited, and an independent non-executive director of Great Eagle Holdings Limited.
+She is active in public service and is currently a Member of the Exchange Fund Advisory Committee of the Hong Kong Monetary Authority and a Member of the Takeover and Mergers Panel of the Securities and Futures Commission.
+She was previously a Non-executive Director of the Securities and Futures Commission.
 She is a practising solicitor, has a Bachelor of Laws degree and is a Fellow of the Institute of Chartered Accountants in England and Wales.